ClearHeadedT/boot-dev-log/learn-memory-management/NOTES.md

 - Learned void return types and void functions.
 - Learned writing unit tests for C code.
 - Learned C's math operators.
+- Learned if statements and conditionals in C.